-Our journal Impressions has garnered critical acclaim as well as numerous awards.
-Generous ongoing support by donors and members has helped to ensure that Impressions maintains the highest standards in editorial content and graphic design.
-To secure its long-term future as the premier academic journal for Japanese art, we plan to establish a dedicated \$1 million fund that will generate sufficient income to offset approximately half the cost of publishing each issue.
+Our biannual journal Impressions has garnered critical acclaim, as well as numerous awards.
+To secure its long-term future as the premier academic journal for Japanese art, we plan to establish a fund to offset some of the cost of publishing each issue.